The Ultimate GTM Checklist: B2B SaaS Edition

 Behind your product launch should stand a solid and well-crafted marketing strategy.
 Your marketing strategy refers to how you approach potential customers and turn them into paying ones.
 It entails a long-term approach that aims to increase your company’s competitive advantage by leveraging buyers’ needs and wants.

 It specifies your company’s values, brand messaging, and other high-level marketing elements.
-These are then implemented into aspects such as brand positioning, media relations, and your marketing mix.
+These are then implemented into brand positioning, media relations, and marketing mix.

 Below, we list several business aspects and activities you should cover as part of your marketing strategy.